What is it?

 All the features!
 These include being six channel, full VLAN support, redundant streaming, clean switching, sophisticated synchronising with a choice of timing sources including PTP, ten frames of video delay, unicast and multicast transmission support and signal status monitoring.
-Plus you can use it for as long as you need it – when this functionality is no longer required you can simply install a different app on your MARBLE-V1 hardware.
+Plus it's future-proof – when this functionality is no longer required you can get a different app for your MARBLE-V1 hardware.

 Encapsulating SDI feeds to SMPTE ST 2022 or ST 2110 video for transport of uncompressed video over 10GbE IP networks.

 Try out the M-GWSDIIP-6 VisionWeb demo (opens in new window) – you'll see how easy it is to operate the M-GWSDIIP-6 app from your web browser, while exploring the full functionality of the product.

 This software-based platform makes it easy for us to add additional features to the M-GWSDIIP-6 to solve the particular problem you've got.
 Just get in touch!

 We would be very happy to answer any questions you've got about the M-GWSDIIP-6.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - What outputs do I get?